-This module appears later in the pipeline than the crop & rotate module, meaning that the full image can remain available for source spots in the retouch module.
-For best results, you are advised to use the crop & rotate module to perform rotation and keystone correction (if required), and then perform final creative cropping with this module.
+This module appears later in the pipeline than the deprecated crop and rotate module, meaning that the full image can remain available for source spots in the retouch module.
+For best results, you are advised to use the rotate and perspective module to perform rotation and perspective correction (if required), and then perform final creative cropping with this module.